Vazhamuttom: Churches

-Three Christian churches are located in Vazhamuttom Mar Bahanan Orthodox Valyapally St. Bahanan Orthodox Malankara Catholic Church and St. Mary Jacobite church are famous for Perunal.
-This Perunal is celebrated in every year December by Bahanan churches and January by St. Mary Jacobite church.
-Oldest among this church is Mar Bahanan Orthodox Valyapally foundation stone laid by Parumala Thirumany.
+There are three Christian churches in Vazhamuttom namely, Mar Bahanan Orthodox Valyapally, St. Bahanan Malankara Syrian Catholic Church and St. Mary's Jacobite church famous for their Perunal.
+These Perunals are celebrated every year during December by the Bahanan churches and in January by the Jacobite church.
+The Oldest church among these churches is the Mar Bahanan Orthodox Valyapally, whose foundation stone was laid by the Parumala Thirumani.

 Government UP School

-This school is the oldest school in Vazhamuttom.
-Old generations were studied in this school and it was fully Malayalam medium school.
-When assembly and parliament election held in Kerala this school was only school where voters come and cast their votes in peace and brotherhood.
-Excellent Students of this school spread not only their identity in other districts, but also in America Germany and other part of the world.
-Doctors, Engineers, Teachers, Nurses, Army Navy Air force officers and soldiers spread across the world are result of this school's teachers higher devotion to the education in this village.
+This is the oldest school in Vazhamuttom.
+Many generations of students have studied at this fully Malayalam medium school.
+When assembly and parliament election were held in Kerala, voters came and cast their votes in peace and brotherhood, in this school.
+Excellent students from this school are not only in other districts of Kerala, but also in USA, Germany and other parts of the world.
+Various doctors, engineers, teachers, nurses, army/navy/air force officers and soldiers spread across the world are the result of the dedication of the teachers from this school to the education in this village.